catcoin10/lambda/README.md

 This is a computer science project dedicated to the busy beaver function.
 It uses binary SKI calculus (I presume it is SKI calculus without the I), and appears to be on a similar trajectory as the busy beaver function.

+Note.
+Lambda2 is designed to grow faster than the busy beaver function eventually.
+It is basically like the Xi function in googology wiki.
+The Lambda2 function will be what is studied.

 To verify results:

 1. Download Lambda.py